 - Candidates need to show a declaration of assets

-As always, a big thanks to Tom for taking the time to write on my blog.
+As always, a big thanks to Tom for taking the time to write on my blog about the French election process.
 Did you learn anything? 😉

 If you have a question for Tom, please email us here!